 Arrival at School

-Students must not arrive at school prior to the opening of the school site gates.
+Students must not arrive at school before the school site gates open.
 Supervision is NOT available at any school site until the designated opening time.
 Students should enter campus upon arrival and not linger outside the gates.
-The gate will open at 7:20 AM.